 There is the possibility of a ceremony made shorter by 30 minutes at the Museo degli Affreschi (the Museum of frescoes – Sala Galtarossa), on Thursday morning and Saturday morning (from 09:00 a.m. to 01:00 p.m.).
 The ceremony will obviously take place taking into account the time that is available and that at the expiry of the 30th minute the room must be made available to the following couple.

 With “Marry me in Verona” it is possible to get an unforgettable wedding ceremony that lasts 60 minutes.
 This ceremony can be celebrated in all the rooms in the days and hours of your choice, according to the availability of the rooms themselves.
-The formula includes a musician playing live for the musical accompaniment which can be personalized in accordance with the offices: the time available at your disposal will allow you to provide for interventions of good wishes by the celebrant and by guests, as well as to read texts and poetry, besides a photographic service in the context placed at your disposal.

 In the municipality of Verona, civil marriage ceremonies consist of three specific parts: